muxinc/mux-delete-all-assets/scripts/bash/README.md

 # MUX - Delete all assets
-Scripts in a variety of languages to delete all assets from an environment
+A BASH script to delete all assets within a MUX environment

 ## How It Works

-These scripts will **DELETE ALL ASSETS** in the environment associated with the Token and Secret IDs.
+This script will **DELETE ALL ASSETS** in the environment associated with the Token and Secret IDs.
 Please use with caution.

-**Python Requirements**
+**Bash Requirements**
 * [jq](https://stedolan.github.io/jq/download/)

 After cloning this repo: